-We do not allow set time for shopping.
-You will be provided a printed guide at the beginning of every Melting Pot Tour, so you can easily return to your favorite stores to shop at the end of the tour.
+There is limited time allotted for guests to shop during the tour.
+You will be provided a printed guide at the beginning of every Melting Pot Food Tour, so you can also easily return to your favorite stores to shop more at the end of the tour.

 Yes, there are restrooms at many locations along the way.
 Just ask your tour guide.

-Are Melting Pot Tours wheelchair and/or stroller accessible?
+Are Melting Pot Food Tours wheelchair and/or stroller accessible?

 All of our tours are wheelchair and stroller accessible.
+We can arrange private tours in Spanish, French, or Italian with an advance notice and for an additional fee.
 Please let us know in advance if you are in a wheelchair, and we will do everything possible to ensure you remain with the group at all times.

-Are Melting Pot Tours offered only in English?
+Are Melting Pot Food Tours offered only in English?